Fauci says the full brunt of Thanksgiving on US Covid-19 data isn't here yet - KRDO

 States reporting records with the worse still to come

-Before vaccines can be distributed widely to residents, states must contend with the surge on top of a surge experts say could be coming after the winter holidays.
+Before vaccines can be distributed widely to residents, states must contend with the surge on top of a surge experts say is coming after the holidays.

 Kentucky Gov. Andy Beshear said the state just underwent “our highest week to date.”
 The state reported 10 confirmed deaths, a positivity rate of 9.75% and 2,567 new cases as of Sunday evening — the second-highest for a Sunday in Kentucky.